-TDK A33 (40.8 oz./1,156g, 9.5 x 3.75 x 2", two 1.5" speakers each driven with 3 watts and one 2.5" woofer driven with 9 watts, as well as two 2.5" passive radiators, built-in rechargeble battery, AC or DC power, about $150). enlarge.
-My biggest source of support is when you use these links directly to it at Amazon or at B&H Photo-Video to get yours, or any of these links to approved sources when you get anything, regardless of the country in which you live.
-It helps me keep adding to this free website when you get yours through these links — but I receive nothing for my efforts if you gamble and buy elsewhere.
+TDK A33 (40.8 oz./1,156g, 9.5 x 3.75 x 2", two 1.5" speakers each driven with 3 watts and one 2.5" woofer driven with 9 watts, as well as two 2.5" passive radiators, built-in rechargeble battery, AC or DC power, originally $150 but often about $100 or less today). enlarge.
+My biggest source of support is when you use this link directly to it at Amazon to get yours, or any of these links to approved sources when you get anything, regardless of the country in which you live.
+It helps me keep adding to this ad-free website when you get yours through these links — but I receive nothing for my efforts if you gamble and buy elsewhere.
 Thanks for your support!
 Ken.

 Top, TDK A33.

 The TDK A33 is the world's best Bluetooth speaker because it sounds at least as good as the $300 Bluetooth speakers I've heard, it runs on AC power as well as its own included recharagble battery, it's splash-resistant for use by your pool, it has a built-in mic for use as a speakerphone, it's super easy to use, and it's Bluetooth connection is the best ever.
 The TDK A33 is so smart that even after being turned off for months, just turn it on and it will reconnect all by itself and start your music playing without you having to make so much as one click.
 That's what music's all about!

 The A33 is also the perfect size: small enough to go with you everywhere, and big enough to fill a large room with big sound at least as well as Bose.

 This little thing sounds great, and is perfect for portable music from my iPhone, movie sound from my iPad, or even desktop sound from my Mac.